Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Main results

-From $\eqref{chili}$, it is possible to check that $X_n$ satisfies Hypothesis \ref{(H)} with $Z = \{-1,1\}$.
-Since $M\setminus Z$ is connected, by Theorem \ref{thm:Spec}, we obtain that $m=1$ and from Theorems \ref{thm:QSM} and \ref{thm:QEM} we conclude that $X_n$ admits a unique quasi-stationary supported on $M$ and a quasi-ergodic measure on $M\setminus Z$.
-Moreover, Theorem \ref{thm:QEM} also implies that for every Borel measure $\nu$ on $M,$ such that $\supp (\nu) \not\subset Z,$
+It is readily verified that $X_n$ fulfils Hypothesis \ref{(H)} with $Z = \{x_-,x_+\}$, the only two points that immediately escape $M$ almost surely.
+Since $M\setminus Z$ is connected.
+Theorem \ref{thm:Spec} guarantees that $m=1$ and Theorems \ref{thm:QSM} and \ref{thm:QEM} provide the existence of a unique quasi-stationary and quasi-ergodic measure on $M$.
+Moreover, Theorem \ref{thm:QEM} also asserts that for every Borel measure $\nu$ on $M,$ such that $\supp (\nu) \not\subset Z,$